-Required Element 1.4 Narrative to Support Achievement Appendix Evidence Onsite Evidence b.
+Required Element 1.4 Narrative to Support Achievement Appendix Evidence Onsite Evidence requirements. b.
 Existing programs must meet the requirements listed above on or before December 31, 2023. c.
 International programs must be in operation and have graduated at least one class of students that has completed all requirements for the program and degree as stated in these accreditation standards.
 DPD: The program must award at least a baccalaureate degree and a verification statement upon completing program requirements to individuals who enter the program with an associate degree or less. a.
 If the program admits individuals with a baccalaureate degree or higher, the program must award at least a verification statement to individuals who complete program requirements. b.
 If the program awards a graduate degree, the nutrition and dietetics-specific knowledge must be achieved through prerequisite or graduate courses required for completion of the graduate degree.
 DI: The internship must: a.
-Be a post baccalaureate degree program that: Admits only individuals who have a verification statement from a Didactic Program in Dietetics (DPD) or Foreign Dietitian Education program (FDE) and have earned at least a master's degree granted by a U.S. accredited college/university or foreign equivalent, and/or Admits only individuals with a DPD or FDE verification statement and has a process to ensure interns complete a graduate degree by the end of the program.
-Meets the requirements listed above on or before December 31, 2023 b.
+Be a post baccalaureate degree program that: 1.
+Admits only individuals who have a verification statement from a Didactic Program in Dietetics (DPD) or Foreign Dietitian Education program (FDE) and have earned at least a master's degree granted by a U.S. accredited college/university or foreign equivalent, and/or 2.
+Admits only individuals with a DPD or FDE verification statement and has a process to ensure interns complete a graduate degree by the end of the program.
+3. Meets the requirements listed above on or before December 31, 2023 b.
 Award a verification statement to individuals who have earned a graduate degree and completed program requirements.
-DT: The program must award at least an associate degree and a verification statement upon completing program requirements to individuals who enter the program without a degree. the approval process within the institution and the state/country, as applicable.
+DT: The program must award at least an associate degree and a verification statement upon completing program requirements to individuals who enter the program without a degree. within the institution and the state, as applicable.
+Note: all state and institutional approvals are required for the ACEND Board to grant candidacy accreditation.
 Note: The master's degree must be in a major course of study in human nutrition, foods and nutrition, dietetics, public health, food systems management, or an equivalent course of study (including MBA, MEd and other relevant degrees).
 CP: State the degree received upon completion of the program and describe completion requirements for receipt of degree.
 Information should be provided separately for each option offered.
 If a non-degree option is offered in addition to the degree option, completion requirements must be described.
 DPD, DT, FDE: State the degree received upon completion of the program and describe completion requirements for receipt of degree.
 Information should be provided separately for each option offered.
 If a non-degree option is offered in addition to the degree option, completion requirements must be described.
 DI: Describe how program assures that those admitted to the program have completed an ACEND accredited DPD or FDE program and hold at least a bachelor's degree granted by a U.S. accredited college/university or foreign equivalent.
 If program offers a graduate degree, state the degree received upon completion of the program and describe completion requirements for receipt of the degree.
 If a non-degree option is offered in addition to the degree option, completion requirements must be described.
+If graduate degree awarded, a copy from catalog or website listing the degree obtained and program completion requirements.
 FDE: Provide a foreign equivalency report from one of CDRs approved agencies for a program graduate after the implementation of the ACEND standards to demonstrate that the degree is equivalent to a degree from a U.S. accredited college or university.